 Management must make judgments given the various options available under IFRS for items included in the condensed interim consolidated financial statements.
 Judgments involve a degree of uncertainty and could result in a material adjustment to the carrying amounts of assets and liabilities, in the event that actual events differ from a judgment made.
-Critical judgments have been made by management in arriving at the three above noted critical estimates.
+Critical judgments have been made by management in arriving at the six above noted critical estimates.
+Judgment is also used in determining whether an acquisition is a business combination or an asset acquisition.